lix2ng/qr123/README.md

 NB: although I'm pleased with the result and like to share it, please check out the limitations to make sure it's useful for *YOUR* application.

-1. It only supports QR version 1, 2, and 3 (53B content max).
+1. It only supports QR version 1, 2, and 3 (max 53 bytes content).
 2. ECC level is fixed to LOW.
 3. It supports binary mode only.
 4. The data masking is fixed to #0.